krep2/krep/README.md

 from topics import SubCommand
 ```

+The implemented sub-command class needn't know where `SubCommand` is implemented
+in the exported list.

 ## Sub-command

+The main idea for the loaded sub-command refers to Google tool [git-repo].

 Sub-command is implemented to support specified activities, which can use the
 common functions provided by Python libraries and extra functions by `topics`.